-Descent propulsion system propellant. - The higher-than-predicted propellant usage by the descent propulsion system was caused by the maneuvering to avoid a large crater during the final stages of descent.
+The higher-than-predicted propellant usage by the descent propulsion system was caused by the maneuvering to avoid a large crater during the final stages of descent.
 Until that time, propellant usage had been nominal.
-Allowance for manual hover and landing-point redesignation was in the preflight budget but was not considered part of the nominal usage.
+Allowance for manual hover and landing point redesignation was in the preflight budget but was not considered part of the nominal usage.

-The descent propulsion system propellant loading quantities given in table 9-XIII were calculated from readings and measured densities prior to lift-off.
+The quantities of descent propulsion system propellant loading in the following table were calculated from readings and measured densities prior to lift-off.